servirtium/demo-javascript-climate-tck/README.md

 As well as making a Servirtium library for a language, this step by step guild leaves you with a **contrived** example library that serves as a example of how to use Servirtium.

+Someone wanting to see an example of how to use Servirtium for a NodeJS project would look at ths repo's source.
+Someone wanting to learn Servirtium by tutorial or extensive reference documentation needs to look elsewhere - sorry!

 # Climate API library premise

 A reusable library for JavaScript usage that gives you average rainfall for a country.
 This implementation (the reference implementation) uses The world bank's REST Web-APIs - http://climatedataapi.worldbank.org/climateweb/rest/v1/country/annualavg/pr/{fromCCYY}/{toCCYY}/{countryISO}.xml - for that (other implementations may not).